This page covers more common patterns in LookML.

 always_filter on the Explore

-always_filter to always apply a set of filters to any query run within an explore.
+always_filter to always apply a set of filters to any query run within an Explore.
 The filters will appear in the Looker UI, and though users can change the default filter value that you provide, they cannot remove the filters.
 Generally, these filters are used to remove data that you normally don’t want to included.
-For example, suppose in orders, we only wanted to see orders that were complete or pending.
+For example, suppose in the Orders Explore we only wanted to see orders that were complete or pending.
 We could add:

 If the user wanted to see orders with other status values, they could set ORDERS Status to % in the UI.

 If you want to apply a query restriction that users cannot change, you can use

 sql_always_where.
 In addition to queries run by human users, the restriction will apply to dashboards, scheduled Looks, and embedded information that relies on that Explore.
 A

 sql_always_where condition is not displayed to the user, unless they look at the underlying SQL of any queries that they create.